Ronald Acuña Jr. Preview, Player Props: Braves vs. Rockies

 Ronald Acuña Jr. At The Plate

-- Acuna has had at least one RBI in 38.5% of his games this year (50 of 130), with more than one RBI 17 times (13.1%).
+- Acuna has had at least one RBI in 38.2% of his games this year (50 of 131), with two or more RBI 17 times (13.0%).
 He has also accounted for three or more of his team's runs in 10 contests.

-- He has scored in 82 of 130 games this year, and more than once 28 times.
+- In 82 of 131 games this season, he has scored, and 28 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.